-Typically, motion sickness occurs when your body feels movement that your eyes have not detected.
-This is the case, for instance, in the car.
-However, the reverse situation can also occur, that is, your eyes perceive movement that your body does not feel.
-The IMAX cinema or flight simulators are examples of this phenomenon.
-You see the horizon change quickly, but your body is not moving at all.
+In typical cases such as car travel, motion sickness occurs when the body feels movement that the eyes do not detect.
+However, the reverse can also occur, that is, the eyes perceive movement that the body does not feel.
+IMAX theatre and flight simulators are examples of this phenomenon.
+The person sees the horizon change quickly, but the body does not move at all.

 The mode of transportation influences the incidence of motion sickness.
-A cruise has a higher risk of inducing it than travel by airplane or car.
-The train is the mode of transportation that is least likely to cause motion sickness.
+A cruise is more likely to cause it than air or road travel.
+The train is the mode of transportation that causes it the least.